Chilanka-Halpage/Tele-Communication-App/Readme.txt

 7. Application.properties file in spring boot app contains all database configurations and accordingly they can be altered

 8. Angular source code does not contain the node_modules directory.
 Therefore, the npm install command can be used to install necessary packages.

+9. Dump files contain DB table data.

+10. Running spring-boot-telecommunication-0.0.1-SNAPSHOT.jar is enough to run the app.